DarrylCD/tshirt-designer-ai/README.md

 - 🤖 AI-generated designs (via OpenAI)
 - 📥 Downloadable print-ready files

-Whether you're prototyping apparel, mocking merch for a brand, or just exploring your creativity — **this designer tool is built for makers**.
+Whether you're prototyping apparel, mocking merch for a brand, or just exploring your creativity, **this designer tool is built for makers**.

 ---